History

 Current state

-The church is one of the most valuable medieval monuments in the Pembrokeshire region, boasting a lofty, atypically situated tower.
-The porch on the south side of the nave and most of the windows come from the 19th century, but they are distinguished by a very high quality of workmanship and do not differ significantly in form from the original openings.
-Inside, the most valuable element is the 15th-century oak rood screen separating the nave from the presbytery.
+The church is one of the most valuable medieval monuments in the region, boasting a lofty, unusually situated tower.
+The porch on the south side of the nave was rebuilt in the Victorian period.
+Most of the windows in their current form date from the 19th century, but they are distinguished by their very high quality of workmanship and do not differ significantly in form from the shape of the original windows.
+The western window of the nave and the large late Gothic southern window may be partly original.
+Inside, the most valuable element is the magnificent oak rood screen from the end of the 15th century, separating the nave from the chancel.
+The arcade under the tower and the chancel arcade with bas-relief corbels have also been preserved.

 bibliography: